-Research Associate, High Altitudes
+Alumnus, High Altitudes

 B.Sc.
-Zoology (H), University of Calcutta, Kolkata
+Zoology (H), University of Calcutta, Kolkata, India

 My broad research interests lie in distribution patterns of large mammals, ecological-social-cultural determinants of species persistence in a landscape, co-occurrence-competition dynamics, impact of socio-economic development and resource extraction/use in wildlife rich areas, interactions and impact of non-native species on native wildlife and human-wildlife interactions and/or conflict.
 I am particularly interested in the high altitude landscapes of the Himalaya and Trans-Himalaya, although tropical ecosystems intrigue me equally.

 I am currently involved in research on high altitude mammals.
-I am trying to understand at multiple scales how snow leopard and its primary prey bharal and Asiatic ibex are distributed in the Himalaya and Trans-Himalaya ranges of Himachal Pradesh and what affects their distribution.
-At a finer scale, I am looking at how migratory livestock grazing impacts vegetation and wild-prey of snow leopard.
+For my post-doctoral research I'm looking at depredation ecology of snow leopards in relation to domestic and wild-prey.
+For PhD, I examined how snow leopard and its primary prey bharal and Asiatic ibex are distributed in the Himalaya and Trans-Himalaya ranges of Himachal Pradesh and what affects their distribution at multiple scales.
+I also looked at how migratory livestock grazing impacts vegetation and wild-prey of snow leopard.

 - Journal Article2017Snow Leopard, Ecology and Conservation Issues in IndiaResonance, Indian Academy of Sciences, DOI 10.1007/s12045-017-0511-0Download

 PDF, 704 KB